Return on Equity Definition

 - Equity Multiplier was at 1.938x in 20.15 as compared to 1.856x in 2014.

-There we conclude that the decrease in profit margin has led to the reduction of ROE for Nestle.
+We conclude that the decrease in profit margin has led to the reduction of ROE for Nestle.

-Now that we know how to calculate Return on Equity from Annual Filings let us analyze the ROE of Colgate and identify reasons for its increase/decrease.
+Now that we know how to calculate Return on Equity from Annual Filings, let us analyze the ROE of Colgate and identify reasons for its increase/decrease.

 Below is a snapshot of the Colgate Ratio Analysis Excel Sheet.
 You can download this sheet from Ratio Analysis Tutorial.
 Please note that in Colgate’s calculation of ROE, we have used Average Balance Sheet numbers (instead of year-end).